RuneWiki/RS-DataAPI/README.md

 All routes:
 `/download`: redirect to openrs2 for a specific revision `/find`: print openrs2 cache metadata

-`/hashes`: name hashes for a cache in runestar format (tsv)
+`/hashes`: name hashes for a cache in runestar format (tsv) `/hashes/:archive`: name hashes for a single archive in runestar format (tsv)

 `/dump/inv`: Dump inventory configs into a text format `/dump/obj`: Dump object configs into a text format